-6.4 Close Cleaning Service
+17.0 Close Cleaning Service

-The close cleaning service can be introduced on a landing or full close basis.
-The Association has 2 specifications for close cleaning.
-The first specification applies to Gordon Street and any new flatted properties coming off site.
-This higher standard specification is to ensure that these closes remain at a good standard following works.
-The second specification applies to all of our other properties and is a basic standard.
+- 17.1 This service charge is based on the costs provided by the appointed contractor. - 17.2 The Association has 2 specifications for close cleaning; - Gordon Street & new flatted properties coming off site This higher standard specification is to ensure that these closes remain at a good standard following works. - All other closes A basic standard of close cleaning is in place.

-Copies of specifications are provided at either the sign up for the tenancy or sign up to the service.
+Copies of specifications are provided at either the sign up for the tenancy or sign up to the service and from our website.